Things to keep in mind

 Breathable, lightweight clothing

-Sunscreen and bug spray
+Sunscreen & bug spray

 Small towel or handkerchief for humid conditions

-Notebook and pen for recording artist details
+Notebook & pen for recording thoughts or sketching

-Business cards if you wish to connect with artists
+Business cards, if you wish to connect with artists

 Camera (please ask permission before photographing in studios)